 Cropping is more than simply trimming edges.
 When you crop smartly, you can enhance focus on different elements in the image and create an interesting photograph.
 Go for wide angle crops for some drama, square crops to focus on an object with a blurred background, rotate the image before applying the crop and add movement by changing the position of the horizon.

 When you first look at the picture, you need to be clear about what you want the photograph to communicate.
 Once this is answered, only then you can go about applying crop tools.
 Depending on the feeling you want to convey from your snap, choose a crop based on your content.
 Cropping allows you to remove anything irrelevant to your conceptualization from the picture.

 When you are taking a shot, compose your picture to state a point.
 But if you aren’t able to achieve it in your frame shot, you can surely apply crop for emphasis.
 Cropping can change the focus, function and meaning of your pictures immensely.
 It is perhaps the simplest post-processing method, and can be the only one needed for some of your shots.

 As you become more experienced as a photographer, the better you will be at composing your photographs and less you would be relying on post-processing images.
 Yet, sometime a few crops would definitely add a greater visual impact to your click.

-Out of the following photo crop options, which is your favorite.
+Out of the following tips for cropping and framing your photos, which is your favorite?
 The first one is the original:

 Jeff Revell Photography - http://www.revellphotography.com